-- [1] Employees must use approved hearing protection equipment when on duty or on Company property and engaged in any of the following: - [1.1] In any area or engaged in any activities designated by signs or instructions as requiring hearing protection. - [1.2] Using or working next to tools or operating equipment identified by signs or instructions as requiring hearing protection. - [1.3] Using air lances or nozzles to blow compressed air. - [1.4] Operating gasoline or diesel powered fork trucks, utility tractors, or cranes. - [1.5] In grit or sand blast areas during operations. - [1.6] Riding on the steps, the platform or in the cab of an operating locomotive, or in locomotive load test areas during operations.
+- (a) Employees must use approved hearing protection equipment when on duty or on Company property and engaged in any of the following: - 1.
+In any area or engaged in any activities designated by signs or instructions as requiring hearing protection. - 2.
+Using or working next to tools or operating equipment identified by signs or instructions as requiring hearing protection. - 3.
+Using air lances or nozzles to blow compressed air. - 4.
+Operating gasoline or diesel powered fork trucks, utility tractors, or cranes. - 5.
+In grit or sand blast areas during operations. - 6.
+Riding on the steps, the platform or in the cab of an operating locomotive, or in locomotive load test areas during operations.
 NOTE: Where authorized by bulletin or special instruction, hearing protection will not be required in specified locomotive cabs.
-Hearing protection is not required in any locomotive cab when the diesel engine is idling. - [1.7] Operating or working within 10 feet of operating pneumatic, hydraulic, electric, or combustion powered hand tools. - [1.8] Working on or within 10 feet of operating hydraulic,
+Hearing protection is not required in any locomotive cab when the diesel engine is idling. - Operating or working within 10 feet of operating pneumatic, hydraulic, electric, or combustion powered hand tools.

-- pneumatic, or combustion powered maintenance of way equipment. - [1.9] Working within 10 feet of an operating air compressor or air arc welding/cutting equipment during operations. - [1.10] Working within 20 feet of steel bending, sawing, shearing, punching, or hammering operations. - [1.11] Working within 20 feet of an operating derrick or locomotive crane. - [1.12] Working within 150 feet of operating jet snow blowers or pile drivers.
-NOTE: Dual protection (ear plugs and ear muffs) is required for operators of this equipment. - [1.13] Working in an open area within 150 feet of operating retarders.
-When working within 25 feet of operating master retarders, dual protection (ear plugs and ear muffs) is required. - [1.14] Police Department personnel when on a firing range. - [2] Employees must wear approved hearing protection when exposed to loud noise in situations not specifically listed in [1.1]-[1.14].
-"Loud Noise" is that which would require a person to speak above a normal level in order to be understood by another at a distance of 3 feet. - [3] Employees will wear only NS approved hearing protection devices. - [4] Employees must properly use and care for hearing protection devices. - [5] Employees are not required to wear hearing protection when occupying WIDE body locomotives with all exterior doors and windows closed and latched.
+- Working on or within 10 feet of operating hydraulic, pneumatic, or combustion powered maintenance of way equipment. - Working within 10 feet of an operating air compressor or air arc welding/cutting equipment during operations. - 10.
+Working within 20 feet of steel bending, sawing, and shearing, punching, or hammering operations. - 11.
+Working within 20 feet of an operating locomotive crane. - 12.
+Working within 150 feet of pile drivers.
+Dual protection (ear plugs and ear muffs) is required for operators of pile driver equipment and any employee working within 100 feet of operating pile driving equipment. - 13.
+Working in an open area within 150 feet of operating retarders.
+When working within 25 feet of operating master retarders, dual protection (ear plugs and ear muffs) is required. - 14.
+Police Department personnel when on a firing range. - 15.
+Working within 150 feet of operating jet snow blowers.
+Dual protection (ear plugs and ear muffs) is required for the operator of a jet snow blower. - (b) Employees must wear approved hearing protection when exposed to loud noise in situations not specifically listed in (a) 1-15.
+"Loud Noise" is that which would require a person to speak above a normal level in order to be understood by another at a distance of 3 feet. - (c) Employees will wear only NS approved hearing protection devices. - (d) Employees must properly use and care for hearing protection devices. - (e) Employees are not required to wear hearing protection when occupying WIDE body locomotives with all exterior doors and windows closed and latched.
 EXCEPTION: Approved hearing protection must be worn when the inside of the locomotive is being cleaned, maintained or repaired.